harsh2602/my_reads/README.md

 Welcome to the MY READS application.
 This project was created with Create React App.

-Usage
+--Usage

 This project is the final project of the part I of the Udacity React NanoDegree.
 This is being used by the grader for evaluation.

-Setup Instructions
+--Setup Instructions

---> Unzip the project
+1. Unzip the project

---> Launch terminal/command prompt
+2. Launch terminal/command prompt

---> cd my_reads
+3. cd my_reads
 Change the directory to my_reads folder

---> npm install
+4. npm install
 Installs project dependencies needed to run the app (Not needed in case for zip file of project).

---> npm start
+5. npm start
 Runs the app in development mode.
 Open http://localhost:3000 to launch the app in the browser.
 Ideally it should launch automatically in the default browser.
 If in case port 3000 is already in use, follow the instructions to launch the app on a free port.

-Contact
+--Contact

 Please feel free to contact me at harshkhandelwal110@gmail.com or harsh2602@gmail.com